 The irony, however, was the user hadn’t downloaded any torrent since 2014.
 Moreover, as he downloaded torrents, it was for music specifically and not movies or TV shows.

-Even though Starz requested that sharing the said material be stopped and that the file should be immediately removed, this wasn’t possible as the file never was in the possession of the user.
+Even though Starz requested that sharing of the said material be stopped and that the file should be immediately removed, this wasn’t possible as the file never was in the possession of the user.
 It was requested that such infringing material or any other Starz materials be blocked from access and sharing according to copyright laws.

-In another case, a Virginia-based federal jury found that an US-based ISP, Cox Communications was guilty of copyright infringements was ordered it to pay $25 million as compensation to BMG, a music publisher.
+In another case, a Virginia-based federal jury found that a US-based ISP, Cox Communications was guilty of copyright infringements was ordered it to pay $25 million as compensation to BMG, a music publisher.
 It was alleged by BMG that Cox subscribers had committed thousands of copyright infringements while Cox refrained from doing anything to prevent or stop them from pirating.

 However, in the US, it’s unlikely that your ISP will disconnect you on grounds of pirating.
 This may change, however, with the result of this particular case.
 A second notable downside is if Cox is finally liable, it may directly sue all pirating infringers.

-This by itself shows why and how the use of a reliable VPN keeps your confidential and sensitive data secure, safe and, more importantly, completely anonymous.
+This by itself shows why and how the use of a reliable VPN keeps your confidential and sensitive data secure, safe, and, more importantly, completely anonymous.

 Why Torrenters Should Use VPN – Final Thoughts